-In this webinar, Elizabeth Salvo from ESHA Research joined us to discuss the labeling changes that go into effect this year.
-Elizabeth is Director of Regulatory and Consulting Services at ESHA Research, the preeminent nutrition software provider for almost four decades.
+Elizabeth Salvo from ESHA Research teamed up with TraceGains to discuss the labeling changes.
+Salvo is Director of Regulatory and Consulting Services at ESHA Research, the preeminent nutrition software provider for almost four decades.